Scifabric/pybossa/doc/api.rst

 Rate Limiting
 -------------

-Rate Limiting has been enabled for all the API endpoints (since PyBossa v2.0.1).
+Rate Limiting has been enabled for all the API endpoints (since PYBOSSA v2.0.1).
 The rate limiting gives any user, using the IP, **a window of 15 minutes to do at most 300 requests per endpoint**.